 QUÉ METER EN LA MALETA

-Please bring light clothes, and don't forget your sun cream, bathing suit and sunglasses.
+Please bring light clothes, and don not forget your sun cream, bathing suit and sunglasses.

 The current is 110 volts so make sure any electrical equipment you bring is compatible or has an adaptor.

 We recommend that you exchange some money before you leave home to Mexican pesos - just enough to cover airport incidentals and transportation to the hotel - so you can avoid long lines at the airport.